SZtch/tracevault/README.md

 ## How it works

-Every search follows four steps:
+Every search follows this flow:

-1. **Embed** — your query is converted locally into a 384-dim vector using `all-MiniLM-L6-v2`.
+1. **Local embedding** — the query is converted into a 384-dim vector using `all-MiniLM-L6-v2`, running locally.
 No API call, no internet needed.
-2. **Search** — the vector is sent via gRPC to VectorAI DB, which runs HNSW cosine similarity across all indexed incidents.
+2. **VectorAI DB similarity search** — the vector is sent via gRPC to VectorAI DB, which runs HNSW cosine similarity across all indexed incidents.
 Optional filters (severity, service) are applied at this layer.
-3. **Explain** — results come back with a structured match explanation: what matched, which field it came from, and what failure category it belongs to.
+3. **Matched historical incidents** — results come back with a structured match explanation: what matched, which field it came from, and what failure category it belongs to.

-4. **Triage brief** — when Anthropic is configured, the top retrieved incidents are summarised into a grounded first-response brief.
-Retrieval runs without it.
+4. **Optional triage brief** — when `ANTHROPIC_API_KEY` is set, the top retrieved incidents are summarised into a grounded first-response brief.
+Core retrieval runs without it.

-VectorAI DB handles vector storage, the HNSW index, cosine search, and payload filtering.
+VectorAI DB owns vector storage, the HNSW index, cosine search, and payload filtering.
 The FastAPI backend handles embedding and result enrichment.
-The Next.js frontend is a thin client on top.
+The Next.js frontend is a thin layer on top.

 ---